-With that kind of talent coming, as well as Kansas’ history of ripping through its conference en route to 14 consecutive Big 12 regular season titles, it shouldn’t come as a surprise that the Jayhawks were pegged as a No. 1 seed in ESPN’s way-too-early 2019 Bracketology.
+With that kind of talent coming, as well as Kansas’ history of ripping through its conference en route to 14 consecutive Big 12 regular-season titles, it shouldn’t come as a surprise that the Jayhawks were pegged as a No. 1 seed in ESPN’s way-too-early 2019 Bracketology.

-If Kansas can secure yet another No. 1 seed next season, it would mark the 15th time in school history that the Jayhawks have reached that feat, and the fourth time in as many years.
+If Kansas can secure yet another No. 1 seed next season, it would mark the 15th time in school history that the Jayhawks have reached that feat and the fourth time in as many years.

-As is, Kansas’ 14 No. 1 seeds are the second-most all-time.
+As is, Kansas’ 14 No. 1 seeds are second all time.